2024 California State Fair kicks off on Friday. What's new this year?

 Carnival rides, deep-fried food, and live entertainment are all on tap.
 Extremely hot weather is also in the cards.

-The main gates are scheduled to open at 10 a.m. on Friday.
+The main gates opened at 10 a.m. on Friday.
 Here are some important things to know before heading out to Cal Expo.

 What's new at the California State Fair this year?